chunchusahithi/Flight-booking/README.md

 # Fly-High
 Fly High is an airline ticket booking website made with HTML, JSP, Servlets and Tailwind CSS.
-It provides user the option to book the ticket, download it and lists details of various international airports around the world.
+It provides user the option to book a ticket, download it and lists details of various international airports around the world.

 # Database
 We used the MySQL database.
 The data for the database was collected from https://www.openflights.org/data.html under the Open Database liscence.
 The relational schema for the database is